arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

 more information).

-When choosing a name for your PCM definition, the name **pcm.bluealsa** is pre-defined by the bluez-alsa installation (see section *The Predefined bluealsa PCM* above), so it should not be used as a name for your own PCM devices as doing so will most likely have unexpected or undesirable results.
+When choosing a name for your PCM definition, the name **pcm.bluealsa** is predefined by the bluez-alsa installation (see section *The Predefined bluealsa PCM* above), so it should not be used as a name for your own PCM devices as doing so will most likely have unexpected or undesirable results.